Need to know

 InvoCare isn't the only ASX-listed behemoth to capitalise on the family branding of its acquisitions.

-One of them, Perth's Seasons Funerals, states on its website: "Seasons is very much a family affair – which is just one of the reasons that we consider 'familyness' to be a core value."
+One of them, Perth's Seasons Funerals, stated on its website: "Seasons is very much a family affair – which is just one of the reasons that we consider 'familyness' to be a core value."

 Propel also bought two of four Newhaven Funerals branches in Queensland in July 2018, and continued to use the same website, even though it stated that "Newhaven Funerals is a family-owned Queensland business".